google/codeworld/web/help/GuideIntro.md

 Welcome to CodeWorld!
 =====================

-CodeWorld is an environment where you can build create drawings, animations, and even single-player and multi-player video games using mathematics, using shapes, colors and transformations.
+CodeWorld is an environment where you can build and create drawings, animations, and even single-player and multi-player video games using mathematics, using shapes, colors and transformations.
 It's programming a computer with mathematics.